tweag/skyscope/README.md

 Visible nodes may be toggled between the _expanded_ and _collapsed_ states by clicking on them.
 When a node has been collapsed, only edges to visible nodes are displayed.
 This is useful for certain "nexus" nodes which have hundreds of edges.
-For example if the BuildConfiguration nodes are all expanded, the resulting graph is 75,000 pixels wide!
+For example, if all BuildConfiguration nodes are expanded the graph rendered is 75,000 pixels wide!

+### Path finding

 Another useful feature of Skyscope is automatic path finding between disjoint components of the visible graph.
-You can see this in action by searching for the `//src:bazel-dev` TargetCompletion node and making it visible:
+You can see this in action by making the `//src:bazel-dev` TargetCompletion node visible:

 ![skyscope-usage-2](https://github.com/tweag/skyscope/blob/e39432dee8619eba2d27568ebd9cb6da68eb8dcd/img/skyscope-usage-2.jpg)